Yemeni civil war (2014–present): Saudi-led intervention in Yemen

 In August 2020, confidential Saudi documents revealed the kingdom's strategy in Yemen.
-The 162 pages of classified Saudi documents dates back prior to 2015.
+The 162 pages of classified Saudi documents dated back prior to 2015.
 The pages showed the kingdom's inaction in stopping the Houthis from capturing Sanaa, despite Saudi intelligence reports.
-The records also exposed that Saudi Arabia hampered German and Qatari reconstruction efforts in Saada after a ceasefire had largely terminated years of fighting between the Houthis and the government in 2010.
+The records also exposed that Saudi Arabia had worked to hamper the rebuilding projects commissioned by Germany and Qatar in Saada.
+This happened after the fighting between the two warring camps came to a halt due to a ceasefire.

 Arab League

-In Egypt, the Yemeni foreign minister called for an Arab League military intervention against the Houthis.
+In Egypt, the Yemeni foreign minister called in 2015 for an Arab League military intervention against the Houthis.
 Egyptian President Abdel Fattah al-Sisi floated the idea of a unified military force.

-The Arab League announced the formation of a unified military force to respond to conflict in Yemen and Libya.
+The Arab League announced the formation of a unified military force to respond to conflict in Yemen and Libya in March 2015.

-Drone strikes
+US role

 Since the mid-2000s, the United States has been carrying out targeted killings of Al-Qaeda militants in Yemen, although the U.S. government generally does not confirm involvement in specific attacks conducted by unmanned aerial vehicles as a matter of policy.
 The Bureau of Investigative Journalism documented 415 strikes in Pakistan and Yemen by 2015 since the September 11 attacks, and according to the organization's estimates, between 423 and 962 deaths are believed to have been civilians.
-However, Michael Morell, former deputy director of the CIA, affirmed that the numbers were significantly lower.
+Michael Morell, former deputy director of the CIA, claims the numbers were significantly lower.

 During the civil war in Yemen, drone strikes have continued, targeting suspected leaders of Al Qaeda in the Arabian Peninsula.
 Ibrahim al-Rubeish and Nasser bin Ali al-Ansi, two leading AQAP figures, were killed by U.S. drone strikes in the vicinity of Mukalla in 2015.
 Approximately 240 suspected AQAP militants have been killed by American drone strikes since the civil war began.

-In 2013, Radhya Al-Mutawakel and Abdelrasheed Al-Faqih, Directors of Mwatana, published a joint report with Open Society Foundations titled 'Death by Drone', detailing evidence of civilian casualties and damage to civilian objects in nine US drone strikes.
+On 2013, Radhya Al-Mutawakel and Abdelrasheed Al-Faqih, Directors of Mwatana, published a joint report with Open Society Foundations titled 'Death by Drone', detailing evidence of civilian casualties and damage to civilian objects in nine US drone strikes.

+The United States supplied intelligence and logistical support, including aerial refueling and search and rescue for downed coalition pilots.
+Also, US revved arms sales to coalition countries.
+In January 2016, Saudi Arabia's foreign minister stated: US and UK military officials were in the command and control center responsible for the Saudi-led airstrikes in Yemen and had access to the list of targets but were not involved in the selection of targets.

+In March 2025, the United States launched air and naval attacks against dozens of Houthi targets in Yemen, the largest military operation in the Middle East of United States President Donald Trump's second term.
+US officials said that the first wave of attacks, launched on 15 March against radars, air defenses, and missile and drone systems, were the first in a wider effort to end Houthi attacks on commercial vessels and warships in the Red Sea and Gulf of Aden.